sorairolake/gb3sum/README.md

 ### From binaries

-The [release page] contains pre-built binaries for Linux, macOS and Windows.
+The [release page] contains pre-built binaries for Linux, macOS, Windows and others.

 ### How to build